 One story that has been little told is of how the onslaught of American "anthropologists," "ethnographers," "archaeologists," "collectors," traders and missionaries removed so much of the history and patrimony of the Southwestern tribes that some have none left.
 There is more ancient and early contact Native American pottery hidden in the basement of Harvard's Peabody Museum than there is on display anywhere.
 So much pottery was removed from the living pueblos and from their ancient ancestors homes that some have no traditional pottery to recover their past from.
 Most of the financially-backed looters excused their deeds and greed by saying (and believing) that they were saving the last few remnants of a dying people's art by placing it safely under the care of their respective universities and museums.
 Other looters were more honest: they were only in it for the money... and the looters came from all over the Western world of the time.
 Today's looters are still in it for the money and they seem to mostly operate out of homesteads in the Four Corners region.
 Instead of riding in on horseback and poking around for a few days with a pick and shovel, today's looters find their sites using Google Earth and dash around in helicopters like Special Forces commandos doing raids behind enemy lines.
 And their black market just seems to keep growing and growing.

-At San Juan/Ohkay Owingeh, someone digging a house basement on the west side of the Rio Grande in the late 1920s stumbled across a pueblo ruin with some whole pieces of pottery in it.
+At San Juan/Ohkay Owingeh, someone digging a house basement on the west side of the Rio Grande in the 1920s stumbled across a pueblo ruin with some whole pieces of pottery in it.
 That pre-contact pottery was used as a basis to determine a truly traditional Ohkay Owingeh pottery form and design vocabulary (now known as Potsuwi'i, after the village ruin).
 At Hopi it was Nampeyo of Hano who essentially reconstructed shapes and designs from pottery found at the ancient sites of Sikyátki and Awat'ovi.
-She also brought in pre-contact designs from the Fourmile Ranch and Tsegi Canyon areas and combined those with designs found at Payupki (where Western Keresans and Southern Tiwas hid from the Spanish for 60 years before they were convinced to abandon the village in the 1740s and return to the Rio Grande Valley).
+She also brought in pre-contact designs from the Fourmile Ranch and Tsegi Canyon areas and combined those with designs first found at Payupki (where Western Keresans and Southern Tiwas hid from the Spanish for 60 years before they were convinced to abandon the village in the 1740s and return to the Rio Grande Valley).

 At most other pueblos, modern potters only have the designs they find on the broken ancient potsherds littering the ground around their villages to work with.
 And if the main village of the people has been forced to move since Spanish contact, there is precious little of that, either.
 Thomas Tenorio told me he got his first designs from a book of hand-drawn Santo Domingo designs authored by Kenneth Chapman in the early 1900s.
 Josephine Nahohai was awarded an expenses-paid trip to the Smithsonian Institute and took most of her family along.
-They spent days copying ancient Zuni designs off the pottery they found there.
+They spent days copying ancient Zuni designs off the pottery they found in the storerooms there.
 Other potters vie for the Durbin Fellowship to the School for Advanced Research.
 That offers them 90 days of artist-in-residence privileges.
 Most spend a good part of that time in the vaults, copying designs from the ancient pottery stored there.
 Franklin Peters told me he spent so much time making drawings in the vaults that he doesn't remember what else he did the whole time.

 Thankfully, Puebloan pottery is not now (nor likely ever was) a purely utilitarian item: in the pueblos, pottery has a spirit.
 It is a product of Mother Earth and her body forms the vessel and her bounty provides both the paints to decorate it with and the very need for creating the pottery in the first place.
 The children of Mother Earth who create pottery are aware of that spirit in the clay, in the paint, and ultimately in the spiritual synergy of the created vessel itself.
 The making of pottery is an integral aspect of their spirituality, especially should they be making ceremonial pottery.